 Resilience is the ability to react gracefully and decisively to a situation that is unexpected, deeply complex or brings uncertainty.
 In this radio show interview with Madelyn Blair, PhD, an expert in resilience training, we will offer some daily practices for both parents and for children with autism to assist in a more peaceful way of life.
-Please listen to radio show #68.
+Please listen.

 In this interview we discuss the five principles to build resilience: